paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2013-06-22-the_banality_of_dont_be_evil.md

 - google
 - julian_assange
 ---
-Julian Assange reviews Eric Schmidt and Jared Cohen’s new book, ‘The New Digital Age’:
+Julian Assange reviews Eric Schmidt and Jared Cohen’s new book, <cite>The New Digital Age</cite>:

 > Google, which started out as an expression of independent Californian graduate student culture – a decent, humane and playful culture – has, as it encountered the big, bad world, thrown its lot in with traditional Washington power elements, from the State Department to the National Security Agency.